radiantlogic-v8/documentation-new/documentation/tuning/persistent-cache.md

 -	Local Bind Only – If this option is enabled and the user entry in cache either has no password or the bind fails, RadiantOne does not delegate the credentials checking to the backend.
 It determines if the user authentication fails based on the local comparison.

-**Delegate on Failure**

--	Delegate on Failure – If this option is enabled and the user entry in cache has a password but the local checking fails, RadiantOne delegates the credentials checking to the backend.
-If the credentials checking fails against the backend, an unsuccessful bind response is returned to the client.
-If the credentials checking succeeds against the backend, a successful bind response is returned to the client.
+If *Local Bind Only* is selected, there are two additional configuration options shown: Enable Password Policy Enforcement and Password Writeback.

-**Enable Password Policy Enforcement**
+*Enable Password Policy Enforcement*

 -	Enable Password Policy Enforcement - If you are storing user passwords in cache and you are using the cache for authentication, you can also choose to have RadiantOne enforce password policies (as opposed to delegating password checking to the backend directory and having it enforce password policies).
-Enable this option and then define the password policy to enforce.
-For details on password policies, see the RadiantOne System Administration Guide.
+Enable this option and then define the password policy to enforce in Classic Control Panel > Settings > Security > Password Policies.

-**Password Writeback**
+*Password Writeback*

 -	When you enable the password policy enforcement on a persistent cache, the userPassword attribute is automatically added to the Extension Attribute property and you have the option to enable Password Write Back.
 If Password Write Back is enabled, and a modify request for the password is sent to RadiantOne, it tries to update the password in the backend.
 In some circumstances, having two levels of password policies can result in inconsistencies between the cache image and the underlying backend(s).
 These circumstances are outlined in the table below.